Former Angolan president Jose Eduardo dos Santos dies at 79 - The Boston Globe

 When he returned to Angola in 1970, he skillfully negotiated compromises to keep the MPLA from breaking up into splinter groups and as a reward was appointed to the party’s central committee.

-In a surprise choice, the MPLA elected dos Santos as 37-year-old president upon the death of Agostinho Neto, Angola’s first president, in 1979.
-Dos Santos was seen as a consensus figure between squabbling party veterans, but few anticipated his political longevity.
+In a surprise choice, the MPLA elected Mr. dos Santos at 37 as president upon the death of Agostinho Neto, Angola’s first leader, in 1979.
+Mr. Dos Santos was seen as a consensus figure between squabbling party veterans, but few anticipated his political longevity.

-Dos Santos never sought to establish a personality cult and remained a mysterious figure.
-He reportedly once said in private he felt his true vocation was that of a monk.

 Advertisement